Toronto man arrested, charged after allegedly kicking anti-abortion protester

-Police allege that Hunt approached a group of anti-abortion protesters on Sunday, Sept.
+Police allege that a man approached a group of anti-abortion protesters on Sunday, Sept.
 30 at about 2:30 p.m. in the area of Keele Street and Bloor Street West and began to scribble on their signs and clothing with a marker.

-When he was confronted by one of the protesters, Hunt kicked her in the shoulder, knocking the phone from her hand, police said.
+When the man was confronted by one of the protesters, he kicked her in the shoulder, knocking the phone from her hand, police said.

 Video of the incident, shot by anti-abortion protester Marie-Claire Bissonnette, went viral on social media earlier this week.